hmuus01/data-and-the-web/README.md

 **Link to all my commits** : https://gitlab.doc.gold.ac.uk/hmuus001/term-2-lab/commits/master

-**I have created my Flask application using the skills I have learnt throughout the Data and the Web module, both in term 1 and term 2.
-In addition to the module lab content and examples, I have used an online flask tutorial to build an article flask application from scratch.
-In order to extend on the online tutorial and the templates given to me, I have tried to implement the DRY (Don't Repeat Yourself) principle and separation of concern, by structuring my code in a modular way.
-I have also improved upon the tutorial by adding access control logic as well as additional security to prevent cross site forgery requests from taking place.**
+**I have created my term 2 Final Flask application using the techniques I have gained over the course of the Data and the Web module, both in term 1 and term 2.
+With the Knowledge aquired from the lab content and the documentations, I have searched and found resources online one of which is a flask tutorial which is used to build an article flask app (see reference below).
+In order to extend on the online tutorial and the templates given to me, I have tried to implement the DRY (Don't Repeat Yourself) principle and separation of concern.
+I have done by seperating my html files, my forms for registrations and to fill an article which will be explained more below and the logic to check if a user is logged in which will also be explained more below.
+Privacy is key, therefore i have ensured users of my web applications are protected again Cross Site Request Forgery*

 **SUBMISSION:**